 San Salvador City Tour.

 During this tour we will know the two faces Salvadoran capital has.
 We will begin our visit to San Salvador visiting the most economically privileged areas.
 We will travel in the streets and avenues that make up San Salvador.
 All this while you immerse yourself in the history that makes El Salvador unique.
 We will also visit up close and we will know during this city tour.
 The most important and representative monuments of San Salvador.
 Monuments that have marked transcendental events in the life and history of Salvadorans.
-In this San Salvador tour we will have the opportunity to visit some of them like:
+In this San Salvador city tour we will have the opportunity to visit some of them.

 Monument to the Revolution: impressive mosaic located in one of the most exclusive areas of San Salvador.
 It has been built with rocky materials from different regions of El Salvador.
 It is a representation of a New Salvadoran People.
 You can not miss a photo in this place.

 Monument to Reconciliation: After almost 12 years of a cruel civil war suffered in El Salvador, between 1981 and 1992 peace agreements were finally reached.
 An event that was very joyful for Salvadorans and celebrated throughout El Salvador.
 This monument celebrates the 25th anniversary of the signing of the peace agreements.
 Also reminds us of our commitment not to return to the past.

 El Salvador del Mundo Monument: Located in the heart of the economic and also financial center of San Salvador.
 This monument marks the history of one of the most emblematic presidents in the history of El Salvador.
 In addition to being one of the most representative monuments of Salvadorans around the world.